-Ireland's target is a reduction of 20% of non-Emissions Trading System (non-ETS) sector emissions compared to 2005 levels, with annual binding limits set for each year over the period 2013-2020.
+Ireland's target was a reduction of 20% of non-Emissions Trading System (non-ETS) sector emissions compared to 2005 levels, with annual binding limits set for each year over the period 2013-2020.
 This compares with an EU average reduction of 10%.
-Along with Denmark and Luxembourg, Ireland's target is the most demanding 2020 reduction target allocated to EU Member States under the FSD.
+Along with Denmark and Luxembourg, Ireland's target was the most demanding 2020 reduction target allocated to EU Member States under the ESD.
+While the 2020 period has ended, member states were given until early 2023 to submit final figures and surrender units if required.
 Table 2 describes the minimum targets for each country.